-Venues with several function rooms might allow more than one wedding or event at the same time and the venue staff might not be looking after your event only, so it is important to check this.
+Venues with several function rooms might allow more than one wedding or event at the same time, and the venue staff might not be looking after your event only, so it is important to ask about this.
 Not to mention that your bride might not be happy about not being the only person in the building wearing a white dress, so checking for the possibility of exclusive hire is a must.

 Is the venue suitable for ceremonies or just wedding receptions?

 In order to save money and travel time between the ceremony and reception venue, couples often look to have them both at the same place.
 Some countries require that the venue has a license to hold ceremonies, so this is also an important thing to check while doing the site visit.